2023 Most Popular Biological & Biomedical Sciences Associate Degree Schools in the Southeast Region

 Of the 30 students majoring in biological and biomedical sciences at EMCC, 23% are male and 77% are female.

-A rank of #5 on this year’s list means Savannah State University is a great place for biological and biomedical sciences students working on their associate degree.
-Savannah State University is a small public school located in the midsize city of Savannah.
+Out of the 39 schools in the Southeast Region that were part of this year’s ranking, Savannah State University landed the # 5 spot on the list.
+Savannah State University is a small public school located in the city of Savannah.

 Of the 26 students majoring in biological and biomedical sciences at Savannah State University, 38% are male and 62% are female.